American Indian Graduate Program

 AIGP Events and Programs

 Through AIGP-sponsored and campus partnership events, we help foster excellence in mentoring leadership at all levels of educational engagement and diversity.
-AIGP provides graduate students access to Native American seminars, workshops and programming with faculty, graduate fellowship students and Native American professionals engaged in professional careers or research at UC Berkeley.
+AIGP provides graduate students access to Native American events, workshops, seminars, and programming with faculty, graduate fellowship students and Native American professionals engaged in professional careers or research at UC Berkeley.

 AIGP Events